 "In both my master and guest baths, I gave the walls a good coat of Benjamin Moore's Super White, which is my go-to bright white for any room.
 It instantly bounces light around the room and gives it life.
-In the case of my bathrooms, it really served as the perfect accent color on the walls to let the beautiful and handmade tile do all the talking—and boy does that tile have a lot to say." — Emily Henderson, Emily Henderson
+In the case of my bathrooms, it really served as the perfect accent color on the walls to let the beautiful and handmade tile do all the talking—and boy does that tile have a lot to say." — Emily Henderson, interior designer

-"In my vintage bathroom, I went with Wimborne White by Farrow & Ball, which is a perfect slightly off-white color that still feels clean enough to read as white but not so stark that it goes cold and modern.
+"In my vintage bathroom, I went with Wimborne White by Farrow & Ball, which is a perfect slightly off-white color that still feels clean enough to read as white, but not so stark that it goes cold and modern.
 It works well with some of the warmer yellow tones in my tile and still somehow seems to hide the dark circles under my eyes.
 It's a win for the walls and a win for me." — Brady Tolbert, Emily Henderson editorial director

 "For small bathrooms, I like to keep it light and simple.
 I love Benjamin Moore's Sebring White, which is a very faint gray with just a hint of pigment.
 It gives the space a soft look and just a hint of hue without being oppressive.
 It's very relaxing and elegant." — Orlando Soria

-"There will always be the call for whites in bathrooms too, they offer a crispness and cleanliness that other paints can't top.
+"There will always be the call for whites in bathrooms too; they offer a crispness and cleanliness that other paints can't top.
 For this, I love Super White by Benjamin Moore.
 It has none of the blue tinge that can cause whites to appear cold and unfriendly.
-Broadly speaking I tend to opt for matte or low-sheen finishes on walls and ceilings." — Greg Natale
+Broadly speaking, I tend to opt for matte or low-sheen finishes on walls and ceilings." — Greg Natale

 "Navy blue is where I head when we're feeling a little bold and daring (and we feel like the space can take it).
 I like Benjamin Moore's Midnight Navy for that big blue moment.
 Dark walls can be very dramatic, and people often shy away from them, but with the right consideration for lighting, they can be really wonderful, evocative rooms—bathrooms and powder rooms being no exception.
 I have been known to use Ralph Lauren's grass-cloth wallpaper in small bathrooms too." — Greg Natale